The scope of this page is swallowing disorders in adults (18+). See the Dysphagia Evidence Map for summaries of the available research on this topic.

 Patients with suspected dysphagia may warrant further instrumental assessment to examine the impact of swallowing anatomy and physiology on clinical presentation (McCullough et al., 2005; O’Horo et al., 2015).
 Patients may also require further assessment or reassessment depending on changes in functional or medical status.
 SLPs may make recommendations for modifications of texture and viscosity and discuss their implications with other team members (e.g., dietary team, the patient).
 Ongoing assessment can also include evaluation of changes in patients’ swallow function as a result of intervention, including diet modification, while implementing a plan of care.

-SLPs conduct assessments in a manner that is sensitive to the individual’s cultural background, religious beliefs, and preferences for medical treatment (see ASHA’s Practice Portal page on Cultural Competence for additional information).
+SLPs conduct assessments in a manner that is sensitive to the individual’s cultural background, religious beliefs, and preferences for medical treatment (see ASHA’s Practice Portal page on Cultural Responsiveness for additional information).
 SLPs should consider how culture influences activities of daily living (Riquelme, 2004).
 For example, spiritual practices that involve food and drink might be impacted by diet modifications.
 Using ethnographic interviewing strategies during the assessment process is an excellent way to gather information about an individual’s specific needs (Westby et al., 2003).
 SLPs should discuss any dietary texture/consistency-related changes with the patient and caregivers who prepare food.
 In some cases, caregivers may be encouraged to bring familiar food and drink.

 The purpose of a non-instrumental swallowing assessment is to determine the presence (or absence) of signs and symptoms of dysphagia, with consideration for factors such as fatigue during a meal, posture, positioning, and environmental conditions.
 Verification of aspiration and thorough assessment of impairments in swallowing physiology or laryngeal/pharyngeal/upper esophageal anatomy require instrumental assessment.